plokil/dotfiles/README.md

 * kitty as a terminal emulator
 * librewolf as a browser
 * thunar as a file manager
-* cantata and mpd for music
+* cantata, mpd and mpc for music
 * nvim as a text editor
 * zsh as a shell
+* oh-my-posh for the shell prompt
 * zoxide as a better cd alternative
 * fzf for fuzzyfinding in nvim and zsh
 * todo-bin for todo list in terminal